jekill/sm-publisher/README.md

 It gets information from a single resource (e.g. an RSS feed) and publishes it to one or more social networks

+This tool is written in PHP, you need installed PHP and Composer (https://getcomposer.org/) By the way, you can use Docker, follow the instructions below.

 ## Installation

 ```bash